You are currently viewing Slipped Disc: Non-Invasive Care in Malaysia

 Can Anti-Inflammatory Medications Repair the Spine?

-If you find yourself needing medications regularly, it’s essential to reassess your care plan.
+Because these medications do not address how the spine functions during daily activity, they are often considered alongside approaches that focus on posture, movement habits, and spinal support.If you find yourself needing medications regularly, it’s essential to reassess your care plan.
 Long-term reliance on medication suggests underlying issues that are not being adequately addressed.

-Why Conservative Care Is a Safer Option
+Why Conservative Care Is Often Considered First

 How Can a Damaged Spine Be Managed?

-At Chiropractic Specialty Center® (CSC), we offer integrated spine care and advanced technology to address spinal disc issues such as bulging, herniated, and extruded discs.
+At Chiropractic Specialty Center® (CSC), we offer integrated spine care and modern technology to address spinal disc issues such as bulging, herniated, and extruded discs.
 Contrary to common beliefs, many spinal disc conditions can be improved without surgery through our non-invasive NSD Therapy® programs.

 Key benefits of NSD Therapy® include: